10.2.2. Using Inheritance

 protected

 Protected features are visible and accessible by the defining class and all its subclasses (as if the features were public).
 But protected features are completely invisible and inaccessible to classes that are not subclasses of the defining class (as if the features were private).
-In a UML class diagram, protected features are denoted with the "#" symbol.
+UML class diagrams denote protected features with the "#" symbol.

 Overloading vs. Overriding